Can You Refinance Before Selling Your Home, And Should You?

 There is no law that will stop you from refinancing, even if you plan to sell your home.
 However, this is very rarely beneficial to you due to the costs of closing on a refinance.

 When you refinance your mortgage loan, you need to pay closing costs before you can finalize your new loan.
-Just like when you bought your home, closing costs cover services associated with finalizing your loan.
+Just like when you bought your home, closing costs cover services associated with closing on your loan.
 Some common closing costs you might see when you refinance include:

 How Soon Can I Sell My House After Refinancing?